Las Vegas Bariatrics Blog

 immediately after surgery.

-Day 1 Surgery: I encourage patients to walk immediately.
+Day 1 Surgery: I encourage bariatric patients to walk immediately.

-It’s ok to walk up stairs.
+It’s okay to walk up stairs.
 Just take your time.

 First Week: Continue only walking for the first week.

-It’s ok to start swimming in a pool once your incisions are
+It’s okay to start swimming in a pool once your incisions are

 Five tips from Kelly Drew ‘Registered Clinical Exercise Physiologist’